bankh/bankh.github.io/_portfolio/portfolio-2026-nsf-fmrg-data-challenge.md

 keyword: "Artificial Intelligence, Advanced Manufacturing, Uncertainty Quantification"
 ---

-Team **RAMP** (H. Sinan Bank, Colorado State University; N. Bircan Bugdayci, Michigan State University) was selected as one of the **top-five finalists** in the [NSF Future Manufacturing Data Challenge 2026](https://sites.google.com/tamu.edu/nsf-future-data-challenge/) (NSF FMRG-2328395), organized by Texas A&M University.
+Team **RAMP** (H. Sinan Bank, Colorado State University; N. Bircan Bugdayci, Michigan State University) was selected as one of the **top-five finalists** in the [NSF Future Manufacturing Data Challenge 2026](https://sites.google.com/tamu.edu/nsf-future-data-challenge/) (NSF FMRG-2328395), organized by Texas A&M University — 107 teams and 200 participants from 48 universities across 27 states.
 Although technical issues during the live finalist presentation (July 31, 2026) prevented the judges from evaluating it, the full presentation is available on [YouTube](https://www.youtube.com/watch?v=-i8yLJjuH38).

 ## The Challenge